"June 13, 2012 -- A new sleeping pill under study helps insomniacs fall asleep faster and stay asleep longer, according to new research.

 Intermezzo 3.5 mg tablets are beige, round, uncoated, biconvex, debossed with ZZ on one side.

-Each sublingual tablet is individually packaged in a foil blister inside a unit-dose pouch.
+Each sublingual tablet is individually packaged in a unit-dose pouch.

 Intermezzo 1.75 mg tablets are yellow, round, uncoated, biconvex, debossed with ZZ on one side and supplied as: